isc-projects/kea/doc/sphinx/arm/config-backend.rst

 Currently, the Kea CB has the following limitations:

-- It is only supported for the MySQL database.
+- It is only supported for MySQL and PostgreSQL databases.

 - It is only supported for the DHCPv4 and DHCPv6 daemons; the Control Agent, D2 daemon, and the NETCONF daemon cannot be configured from the database,

 - Only certain DHCP configuration parameters can be set in the
   database: global parameters, option definitions, global options, client classes, shared networks, and subnets.
 Other configuration parameters must be sourced from a JSON configuration file.

-Kea CB stores data in a MySQL schema that is public.
-It is possible to insert configuration data into the MySQL tables manually or automatically using SQL scripts, but this requires SQL and schema knowledge.
+Kea CB stores data in a schema that is public.
+It is possible to insert configuration data into the tables manually or automatically using SQL scripts, but this requires SQL and schema knowledge.
 The supported method for managing the data is through the ``cb-cmds`` hook library, which provides management commands for config backends.
 It simplifies many